Thou shalt not commit adultery

 "Thou shalt not commit adultery" (לֹא תִנְאָף) is found in the Book of Exodus of the Hebrew Bible.
 It is considered the sixth commandment by Roman Catholic and Lutheran authorities, but the seventh by Jewish and most Protestant authorities.
 What constitutes adultery is not plainly defined in this passage of the Bible, and has been the subject of debate within Judaism and Christianity.
-The term fornication means illicit sex, prostitution, idolatry and lawlessness.